RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Experiments

 \subsection{Ablation study}

-We conduct an ablation study to analyze the sensitivity of LCPO to two key hyperparameters: the initial annotator reliability, $\eta_{0}$, and the EMA momentum parameter, $\alpha$.
-All experiments are performed using the LCPO-DPO algorithm on the Mistral-7B-Instruct-v0.2 model.
+We conduct ablation studies to analyze the sensitivity of RE-PO to two key hyperparameters: the initial annotator reliability $\eta_{0}$, and the EMA momentum parameter $\alpha$.
+All experiments are performed using RE-DPO on the Mistral-7B-Instruct-v0.2 model.
 The results are summarized in Table~\ref{tab:ablation}.

 \paragraph{Effect of initial $\eta_0$.} The initial reliability $\eta_0$ sets the model's prior belief about the correctness of the labels in the dataset.
 As shown in Table~\ref{tab:ablation}, the model's performance is best when $\eta_0$ is set to 0.9, which was the value used in our main experiments.
 An overly optimistic initialization (e.g., $\eta_0 = 0.99$) can cause the model to trust noisy labels too strongly at the beginning of training, hindering the denoising process.
-Conversely, a pessimistic initialization (e.g., $\eta_0 = 0.55$) treats the data as highly unreliable from the outset, which can slow down the model's ability to learn the underlying collective preference.
+Conversely, a pessimistic initialization (e.g., $\eta_0 = 0.55$) treats the data as highly unreliable from the outset, which can slow down the model's ability to learn the underlying noise-free preference.
 An initial value of 0.9 appears to strike the right balance, starting with a reasonable assumption of data quality.

 \paragraph{Effect of EMA parameter $\alpha$.} The EMA parameter $\alpha$ governs the update rate of the annotator reliability scores, balancing the influence of historical estimates against new information from the current mini-batch.
 Our experiments confirm that the optimal performance is achieved with $\alpha = 0.1$.
 The model shows considerable sensitivity to this parameter.
 A very small $\alpha$ (e.g., 0.001) makes the reliability updates exceedingly slow, preventing the estimates from adapting to the model's evolving understanding of the data.
 On the other hand, a very large $\alpha$ (e.g., 1.0) makes the updates highly volatile, as the reliability score becomes dependent solely on the samples in the current mini-batch.
-This can lead to unstable training dynamics.
-A balanced value of 0.1 ensures that the reliability estimates are updated smoothly and stably.